QuentinRa/blog.quentinra.dev/tools/rst/syntax/titles.md

 ....
 ```

-Symbols for sections, subsections, and subsubsections maybe interchanged according to your liking.
+Symbols for sections, subsections, and subsubsections may be interchanged according to your liking.
 But according to the documentation, you should rather do it like that

 * ``#``: part
 * ``*``: chapters